LaunchPlatform/beancount-black/README.md

 # beancount-black
-Just like Python's black code formatter, but for Beancount instead
+Opinioned code formatter for Beancount, just like Python's black code formatter but for Beancount